-Virginia Burmeister, Girlfriend of Richard Wilkins, Suffers Wardrobe Malfunction At ‘Chasing Comets’ Premiere
+Virginia Burmeister, Girlfriend Of Richard Wilkins, Suffers Wardrobe Malfunction At ‘Chasing Comets’ Premiere

 — Zesty Celebrity News (@zesty_celebrity) August 24, 2018

 After pulling up pictures from the event, both shock jock Kyle and Jackie O complimented Burmeister’s physique.
 They did take some pot-shots at her boyfriend, though, suggesting Richard Wilkins missed both the wardrobe malfunction and slept through the movie, due to him possibly being 70-years-old.
-(He is, in fact, 64-years-old.)
+He is, in fact, 64-years-old.
 And Burmeister is said to have dealt with the issue by simply fixing the flub and moving on, proving that class is as ageless as black lace.

-“What a special night celebrating the premiere of @chasingcometsofficial and the hubby @therealbeauryan first big acting role!!”
-She wrote online.
+“What a special night celebrating the premiere of @chasingcometsofficial and the hubby @therealbeauryan first big acting role!!”she wrote online.
 There were no comments to suggest whether or not she saw the wardrobe malfunction or her husband’s reaction to it.

 However, as exciting as the night might have been when it came to wardrobe issues, Beau Ryan did have some scathing comments for Richard Wilkins, whom he contends slept through the entire movie.